James Linn

-James Linn (1749 – January 5, 1821) was a politician who served as a United States representative from New Jersey, serving one term from 1799 to 1801.
+James Linn (1749 – January 5, 1821) was an American lawyer, politician and Revolutionary War veteran who served as a United States representative from New Jersey, serving one term from 1799 to 1801.

 Early life

-Linn was born in Bedminster Township in the Province of New Jersey in 1749.
+Linn was born in Bedminster Township (now Far Hills) in the Province of New Jersey in 1749.
 He was the son of Margaret (née Kirkpatrick) and Judge Alexander Linn, an Irish immigrant who became a prominent Judge in Somerset County.
 An uncle, Joseph Linn, was a prominent landowner and paymaster during the Revolution.

 He pursued preparatory studies and graduated from Princeton College in 1769.

 Career

 After graduating, he was the librarian of the college for a year, then studied law, was admitted to the bar in 1772 and commenced practice in Trenton.

 He returned to Somerset County and was judge of the Court of Common Pleas; he was a member of the Provincial Congress of New Jersey in 1776.

+Revolutionary War

 During the Revolutionary War he served as captain in the Somerset County Militia in 1776, and first major from 1776 to 1781 under William Alexander, Lord Stirling.

+Politics

 He was a member of the New Jersey Legislative Council (now the New Jersey Senate) in 1777, and returned to Trenton; he served in the New Jersey General Assembly in 1790 and 1791, and from 1793 to 1797 was again a member of the State Council serving as Vice-President of Council from October 24, 1796, to October 23, 1797.